-If a finite group acts on a sphere with periodic isotropy, then $\operatorname{rank} \pi \leq 2$ .
+If a finite group acts on a sphere with periodic isotropy, then rank $\pi \leq 2$ .
 Orthogonal representation spheres S(V) provide a rich collection of examples, but there are many rank two finite groups which do not admit any linear action with periodic isotropy.
-The simplest case is $\pi = S_5$ , the symmetric group on 5 letters.
+The first unknown case was $\pi = S_5$ , the symmetric group on 5 letters.
 Here is a recent analogue of Swan's theorem for this case.